-Not to be confused with its namesake in the Old Town, the Church of St. Nicholas in Mala Strana not only dominates the Little Town Square but its dome and tower also stand out on the Mala Strana skyline.
+Not to be confused with its namesake in the Old Town, the Church of St. Nicholas in Mala Strana not only dominates Little Quarter Square but its dome and tower also stand out on the Mala Strana skyline.
 Entry is inexpensive and access is gained from the upper square side.
 Although renovations were taking place when we visited, these now appear to be finished.

 Regarded as the most beautiful and famous Baroque church in Prague, the Church of St. Nicholas was built by the Jesuits between 1703 and 1761.
-The architects were Christoph and Kilian Ignaz Dientzenhofer, the father and son team responsible for the design of many other buildings across Prague, including the Loreto, Church of St. Nicholas in the Old Town and the Kinsky Palace amongst others.
+The architects were Christoph and Kilian Ignaz Dientzenhofer, the father and son team responsible for the design of many other buildings across Prague, including the Loreto, Church of St. Nicholas in the Old Town and the Kinsky Palace.
 The Church of St. Nicholas in Mala Strana is their masterpiece.
 Neither lived to see its completion and the church was finished by Anselmo Lurago, Kilian's son-in-law.

 The west facade is relatively plain compared with the High Baroque interior.
 The following sights are worth noting as you marvel at the ornate interior.